ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 ```

 Here we see a long list of options.
 Each option will allow us to do something different.
-Try to find the option that allows you to differentiate between directories and executable files (**HINT** to search type `/` before the word you are looking for.)
+**CHALLENGE** Try to find the option that allows you to differentiate between directories and executable files.

 ```
 ls -F